 Processed Charcoal Briquettes are available most anywhere during grilling season, they are affordable and they are a consistent size and shape.
 While consistency has its place in grilling most people buy them because they are readily available.

 Natural Lump Charcoal burns hotter, cleaner and sometimes longer than store-bought charcoal briquettes.
-The only real drawbacks are sometimes it is hard to find and because it is natural it varies in size and shape it may burn hotter or cooler depending on the load.
-You can typically always find Natural Lump charcoal where organic foods are sold.
+The drawbacks are sometimes it is hard to find and because it is natural it varies in size and shape.
+So it may burn slightly hotter or cooler depending on the load.
+Typically you will always find Natural Lump charcoal where organic foods are sold.
 Brand names of this type of charcoal will vary by the region of the country that you live in.

 How to Grill with Charcoal: Lighting your Charcoal:

-To use a charcoal chimney you start with 2 to 4 sheets of newspaper depending on the diameter of your chimney.
+To use a charcoal chimney you start with 2 to 4 sheets of newspaper this depends on the diameter of your chimney.
 Loosely crumple each sheet of paper into a ball about twice the size of your fist.
-Then you place them into the bottom of the chimney, do not pack it tight or it will not burn properly.
-Pull some of the edges of the paper through a few of the holes on the bottom of the chimney and place the chimney in the bottom of your grill.
-Add your charcoal to the top of the chimney, fill to the top, now you may light the ends of the newspaper that you pulled out.
+Place them into the bottom of the chimney.
+Do not pack it tight or it will not burn properly.
+Pull some of the edges of the paper through the holes on the bottom of the chimney.
+Place the chimney in the bottom of your grill.
+Add your charcoal to the top of the chimney. fill to the top.
+Light the ends of the newspaper that you pulled out.

 Do not cover your grill at this point.
-In 20 to 30 minutes your charcoal will be ready to go, with grill gloves on grab the handle of the chimney and pour out the charcoal, and set the hot chimney down in a safe place to cool.
-You may add new charcoal to your fire at this point; place your grate on and you are good to go.
+In 20 to 30 minutes your charcoal will be ready to go.
+With grill gloves on grab the handle of the chimney and pour out the charcoal.
+Set the hot chimney down in a safe place to cool.
+You may add new charcoal to your fire at this point.
+Place your grate on and you are good to go.

 How to Grill with Charcoal: Temperature control

 Both of the air vents of your charcoal grill should be fully open to start with.
 These vents are for fine tuning the grills temperature while cooking.
 Opening the vents increases the heat closing them decreases the heat.
-It is best to only use the lower vent for heat control and you will need to check that the vent is not clogged with ash every once in a while.
-When you are cooking both vents should never be fully closed you will choke off your fire.
+It is best to only use the lower vent for heat control.
+You will need to check that the lower vent is not clogged with ash every once in a while.
+When you are cooking both vents should never be fully closed.
+This will choke off your fire.

-Creating multiple heat zones: Start by using enough coals to fill about a third of the bottom grate of your grill with a double layer of your coals.
-You will want the coals piled up on one side of the grill and tapering down to a single layer past the middle of the grill and have no coals on the one edge of the lower grill grate.
+Creating multiple heat zones: Start by using enough coals to fill about a third of the bottom grate with a double layer of your coals.
+You will want the coals piled up on one side of the grill.
+Tapering down to a single layer past the middle of the grill.
+Have no coals on the one edge of the lower grill grate.
 This creates 3 distinct temperature zones hot, medium hot and medium.
-Start you food in the hot zone to sear it, once it is seared move the food to the center for more cooking.
-If you experience flare ups or some pieces are cooking faster than others move them to the side of the grill with no coals.
+Start you food in the hot zone to sear it.
+Once the food is seared move the food to the center for more cooking.
+If you experience flare ups or some pieces are cooking faster than others.
+Move them to the side of the grill with no coals.

 Waiting for the Smoke to Clear

 Believe it or not too much smoke can be a bad thing and add a bitter taste to your food.
-When you first get your charcoal lit you will notice a heavy gray smoke eventually that will turn into just a wisp of light gray smoke.
-Cold coals cause that gray smoke and as the pile heats up you get less smoke, if you pour the coals out of a chimney the smoke will thicken temporarily then clear, this also happens when you add more coals to your fire.
+When you first get your charcoal lit you will notice a heavy gray smoke.
+Eventually that will turn into just a wisp of light gray smoke.
+Cold coals cause that gray smoke.
+As the pile of coals heat up you get less smoke.
+When you pour the coals out of a chimney the smoke will thicken temporarily then clear.
+This also happens when you add more coals to your fire.
 This is one of the keys for how to grill with charcoal, a bitter taste to your food will ruin all that hard work.

-If you can wait until the smoke reduces itself to a wisp you will not get the bitter smoke taste in your food.
-Professional barbecuers will preheat the coals and logs before tossing them into the hot fire to minimize this affect.
+If you can wait until the smoke reduces itself to a wisp.
+You will not get the bitter smoke taste in your food.
+Professional barbecuers will preheat the coals and logs before tossing them into the hot fire.
+This is to minimize this affect.

 aka Sultan of Sizzle